How to Choose Snacks for Your Hiking Adventures

 Slow Burning Energy Snacks

 Slow-burning energy snacks for hiking consist of carbohydrates, fiber, and protein.
-This type of snack will help to curb your hunger for several hours as well as help you achieve your daily calorie, carbohydrate, and protein goals.
+These snacks will help curb your hunger for several hours and help you achieve your daily calorie, carbohydrate, and protein goals.

 Examples of carbohydrate-rich hiking snacks: